el1ng/homepwn/README.md

 You will need homebreakout and either homepod_usb_breakout or homepod_usb_breakout_simple

 After soldering homebreakout, verify that the POGO pins do not touch each other.
 It requires a bit of patience and skill to solder them straight.

+(note the image above has one of the FFC connectors backwards)

 # Warning